Here’s Exactly What It Means to “Step Back” from Royal Duties

 Prince Harry and Meghan aren’t the first royals to step back.
 After more than 70 years next to the Queen, Prince Philip relinquished his royal duties in May 2017 at the age of 96.
 And, their son, Prince Andrew, Duke of York, recently stepped back from public duties in November 2019 after backlash from a BBC interview over his friendship with the late convicted sex offender and American financier Jeffrey Epstein.
-Find out how Queen Elizabeth II will step down—without giving up her title.

 What will happen to the rest of the royal family?

 Rumors of a rift between brothers Prince William and Prince Harry have been circulating the past few months.
 Following the U.K. release of ITV’s documentary Harry & Meghan: An African Journey in late 2019, Harry opened up about the feud.
 The couple’s Instagram announcement alludes to the fact that they will continue to work with the Queen, Harry’s father, Prince Charles, and his brother, Prince William, in the coming months, however, stating: “We look forward to sharing the full details of this exciting next step in due course, as we continue to collaborate with Her Majesty The Queen, The Prince of Wales, The Duke of Cambridge and all relevant parties.
 Until then, please accept our deepest thanks for your continued support.”

 Not long after this shocking statement from Prince Harry and Meghan, Buckingham Palace issued a response: “Discussions with the Duke and Duchess of Sussex are at an early stage.
 We understand their desire to take a different approach, but these are complicated issues that will take time to work through.”
 Now, find out 13 other ways Prince Harry has changed since marrying Meghan Markle.